waku-org/specs/standards/core/rln-contract.md

 Membership registration is subject to the following requirements:
 - The holder MUST specify the requested rate limit  `r` of a new membership at registration time[^3].
 - Registration MUST fail if `r < r_{min}` or `r > r_{max}`.
-- The holder MUST make an tranasction to the contract, locking the deposit to register a membership.
+- To register a membership, the holder MUST make a tranasction that locks up a deposit in the contract.
 - The amount of the deposit MUST depend on the specified rate limit.
 - In case of a successful registration:
 	- the new membership MUST become _Active_;